 Data security has been huge.

 Burns: You’re telling me.
 Our members are always working with highly sensitive information, and they never stop working to ward off cyberattacks.

 But the number of attacks we’ve seen since the crisis hit—the sophistication of them—it’s all been on another level.
 So members have had to dedicate an enormous amount of energy and resources to shore up their cyberdefenses, get them in place at people’s homes, and reinforce sound cyberhygiene practices among their staffs.

-It’s about 90 percent of the industry that’s working from home now, right?
+About 90 percent of the industry is working from home now, right?
 Why not everyone?

 Burns: Some critical shareholder servicing functions just can’t be performed from home.
 Things like accessing equipment to manage on-site systems, processing mail, and handling checks.
 Printing shareholder documents, too, which most members delegate to a third-party service provider.

 We and our members reached out to states to ensure that, as governments ordered lockdowns, staff who perform these activities would be classified as “essential,” so that they could legally get this critical work done.

 I’d like to now fast-forward some, and zoom out a bit beyond the fund industry.
 Because even as markets have calmed, economies continue to reel.